-In many ways, Christopher Maus is a typical teenager.
-The 15-year-old sophomore at Walker High School plays trombone in the band, enjoys basketball and Guitar Hero with friends, and studies tang soo do, a Korean martial art.
+In many ways, unhealthy Christopher Maus is a typical teenager.
+The 15-year-old sophomore at Walker High School plays trombone in the band, cost enjoys basketball and Guitar Hero with friends, and studies tang soo do, a Korean martial art.

 But, Maus, 15, has Tourette’s syndrome, a genetic, neurobiological disorder involving tics—movements or sounds that the body cannot control.
 Over the years, Maus said, he has been ridiculed by classmates and misunderstood by teachers.

 In an effort to promote understanding about his condition, Maus has been giving presentations about Tourette’s syndrome to his classes since he was in the seventh grade.
 He’s also spoken to his church youth group and to an elementary school.

 Last year, Maus became Louisiana’s first Tourette Syndrome Association Youth Ambassador, according to a news release from the association.
 He attended a three-day training program in Washington, D.C.
 While there, he met with local members of Congress to advocate on behalf of other children with the disorder.
 He is still the only youth ambassador in the state, his mother, Becky Maus, said.

 Maus will be recognized in April by the Council for Exceptional Children with the national Yes I Can!
 Award.
 The award is given annually to 27 recipients from across the country who have demonstrated notable accomplishments despite their disabilities.